pexpalacios/Webserver/README.md

 #### CGI

 Did you know that this webserver is more than capable to just serve an static site?
 It also can do stuff!
 Thanks to the Common Gateway Interface (CGI) you can run basics scripts and generate dynamic content.
-You just need to specify which scripts are gonna run, which path holds the necessary files to run it, and CGI will care of the rest
+You just need to specify which scripts are gonna run, which path holds the necessary files to run it, and our CGI implementation will care of the rest.

-Only to extra fields are necessary to configure a /cgi-location:
+Only to extra fields are necessary to configure a /cgi-location from any other location:
 - cgi_path: the path that holds the program you want to run (i.e /usr/bin/bash)
 - cgi_ext: the extension your script will use (i.e .sh)